janesmae/ye_olde_janesmae.github.io/_posts/2016-01-11-weekly-roundup-doing-fine.md

 - Jaan Janesmae
 layout: post
 ---
 After my 2 weeks break from counting calories and tracking my walks, I'm back to the old me and started both activities once again.
 I needed that break for many reasons.
-I firmly believe in taking holidays not only from work, but also from hobbies and extra curricular activities.
+I firmly believe in taking holidays not only from work but also from hobbies and extracurricular activities.
 I spent an embarrassingly large chunk of the week watching shows on Netflix instead of actually doing anything useful.
 Sh*t happens ...

 ### Roundup